vistadataproject/documents/nodeVISTA-shellscripts.md

-* In host user's root directory, append the following to the ".profile" file (i.e. in  ~/.profile )
+* In host user's root directory, append the following contents to the ".profile" file (i.e. in  ~/.profile )
 ```
 #/ nodeVISTA
 #/ -------------------------------------------------------------------------------------